 Marine turtles

-Marine turtles are well adapted for life in the ocean.
-They have a streamlined body and strong flippers for propelling themselves through the water and for digging nesting chambers on the beach.
+They are well adapted for life in the ocean and use their streamlined body and strong flippers to swim and dig nests on the beach.

 Status